 We have found the land and we paid architects to design a modern shelter – all we need are the funds to get started.
 We asked for your help in giving the dogs of Trebinje a better life.
 You responded generously, but we still have a long way to go before we can give these sweet, loving creatures the life they deserve.
 They do not deserve to live and die on a garbage dump, being eaten alive by flies.
 Your help is still very much needed – click to donate now.

-This month, we told you about the horrors of puppies being fattened for slaughter and to be eaten.
+In June, we told you about the horrors of puppies being fattened for slaughter and to be eaten.
 This kind of ritualistic animal abuse is a tradition in some South Korean families, who have been known to torture their own pet dogs to death to eat at picnics.
 Many years ago, even before NFA was founded, our founders helped kickstart South Korea’s anti dog-meat movement, but there is still much work to do – particularly as the three-day Boknal Days period in July and August looms.
 During this time, the hottest days of the year, almost all dog-meat slaughter happens, and it is gruesome, ruthless and utterly detestable.

 Together with partners on the ground, we help to rescue, rehabilitate and, critically, rehome dogs saved from the brutal dog-meat market.
 It is a costly exercise because it can cost around $100 (£80) per month per rescued dog – but it is worth it to know that we have saved these animals from excruciating and sickening death, and that they will one day find loving homes where they won’t be slaughtered and eaten.